cyberphor/knowledge-base/cloud/README.md

 **Hybrid Cloud**
 In a Hybrid cloud model, two or more of the cloud models above are combined.
 Hybrid cloud models improve flexibility and security but are expensive.
+* Cloud Bursting: spilling out from a private cloud to a public one when on-prem resources are overwhelmed

 **Multi-Cloud**
 In a Multi-Cloud model, a customer uses two or more CSPs for cloud computing.
 [Azure Arc](/azure/management/README.md#deployment-tools) is a multi-cloud and on-prem management platform.